 XBRL filing is the process of submitting financial reports in a structured digital format, making data easier to analyse and compare.
 Instead of static documents, reports use XBRL tags that label each data point, ensuring accuracy and consistency.

+XBRL financial statements must be tagged using an approved taxonomy and validated before submission.
 XBRL filing is required under various regulatory frameworks, including:

 - ESEF (European Single Electronic Format) – Mandatory for listed companies in the European Economic Area (EEA).